tymyrddin/blue/source/docs/diy/server/pki/index.rst

 PKI: The beautiful mess of digital trust (and why nothing works properly)
 ============================================================================

-Let’s talk about Public Key Infrastructure (PKI)—the system that should make secure communication effortless but instead feels like a Rube Goldberg machine held together by duct tape and expired certificates.
+Let’s talk about Public Key Infrastructure (PKI), the system that should make secure communication effortless but instead feels like a Rube Goldberg machine held together by duct tape and expired certificates.

 .. toctree::